How Long Does it Take RouteNote to Review?

 This means...
 If your song is subpar it can end up on Spotify, be delayed for Apple Music yet never touch the stores at Tidal.

-Even the best distributor can't get approved to stores for crap music.
+Even the best distributor can't get approved by stores for crap music.

 #2.
 Don't abuse the free distribution